dhoat30/inspiry1.2/wp-content/plugins/download-after-email/readme.txt

 1. Start making your first download and test it with the preview option before placing the generated shortcode on a page, post or widget.

 == Changelog ==

+= 2.0.7 =
+* Fixed missing leading zero(s) subscriber meta.
+* Fixed deviation in the total number of links on the page: Admin Menu > Downloads.
+* Fixed email content not translatable.
+* CSS improvement for mobile devices.
+* Improved nonce functionality for download links (backwards compatible).
+* New hooks added in meta box "Duplicate" + improvement.
+* Prevent rename() warning during saving of downloads.
+* Added new error message for form submission without a download file present.
+* Fixed not able to select dwg files as download file.
+* Fixed issues related to multisite (subsite) usage.
+* Cleanup update actions in update.php.

 = 2.0.6 =
 * Fixed bug column Optin Time in subscribers table, sometimes the value of a previous subscriber was displayed.